 The partial exemption applies to the sale or purchase of diesel fuel only if the diesel meets the following two requirements:

-You should identify the type of diesel on your sales invoices and retain records showing the diesel qualifies for the exemption.
+You should identify diesel fuel accordingly on your sales invoices.
 It is important that you obtain a timely exemption certificate from your purchasers and maintain copies for your records to support exempt fuel sales.

 Sales of diesel to farmers or ranchers will qualify for the partial sales and use tax exemption when they use the fuel to: